tenstorrent/tt-metal/CONTRIBUTING.md

 ### Resetting an accelerator board

-If a Tenstorrent chip seems to hang, you may try a software reset.
+If a Tenstorrent chip seems to hang and/or is producing unexpected behaviour, you may try a software reset of the board.

 For Grayskull: `tt-smi -tr all`